yosemitebandit/PS2Keyboard/readme.md

-This is a fork of the [v2.3 PS2Keyboard library](http://www.pjrc.com/teensy/td_libs_PS2Keyboard.html) from PJRC.
+This is a fork of PJRC's [PS2Keyboard library](http://www.pjrc.com/teensy/td_libs_PS2Keyboard.html) (v2.3).
-It was made to work with the Arduino Leonardo via some additional definitions.
+It was made to work with the Arduino Leonardo via some additional pin definitions.

 Specifically, in PS2Keyboard.h, the following was added: